johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Dont make things worse: When you find yourself in a hole, stop digging.
   Practically means that anger, action without plan (aka reaction) doesnt help, it hurts.
   Remove emotion and make a plan (aka respond)

+- Value time more than possesions.
+(Seneca)

+- Be ruthless to things that dont matter.

 ### Stoic Test Strategy
    > Set backs can be reframed as challenges to test our strength of character.